-Welcome to Great Rift Valley
+Welcome to Great Rift Valley of Ethiopia

 Ethiopian Rift Valley, which is part of the famous East African Rift Valley, comprises numerous beautiful lakes, hot springs and a variety of wildlife.
 Rift Valley lakes are famous for the different bird species.